stackrox/infra/DEPLOYMENT.md

 Service configuration is [stored in a GCS bucket](https://console.cloud.google.com/storage/browser/infra-configuration?organizationId=847401270788&project=stackrox-infra).

-You will need to download this configuration if you plan to do a deployment update.
+You will need to download this configuration if you plan to make a change to infra.
+Configuration changes are baked in to the `infra-server` image at build time.

 To download the configuration locally to `chart/infra-server/configuration`, run: